Social media for children and teenagers

 What about banning social media?

-And if you ban social media, your child might be more tempted to check it out when he’s away from home.
+If you ban social media, your child might be more tempted to check it out when he’s away from home.
 Your child’s internet access away from home can be hard to control.

 Setting up social media guidelines

-Some written guidelines about social media use can help your child use social media responsibly, respectfully and safely.
+Some written guidelines about social media can help your child use social media responsibly, respectfully and safely.
 This agreement could be part of a family media plan.
 If these guidelines include your social media use as well as your child’s, you can be a positive role model.

 Here are some things your guidelines could include.